pojoba02/peace/guidelines.md

-📖 Community Guidelines
+# 📖 Community Guidelines

+### 🌍 🌏 😁 SweeLoL
+We're a global community of many types of people, who all have the right to feel comfortable and who may not think what you think, believe what you believe, or see what you see.
+So, be polite and respectful in your interactions with other members
+Our goal is to foster conversations that are helpful, informative, fun and to Put a smile on someone's face.
-We created these guidelines together with the community to ensure we can all achieve a mutually peaceful, respectful, supportive and kind existence under this digital home we call Okuna.
+This was created together with the community to ensure we can all achieve a mutually peaceful, respectful, supportive and kind existence under this digital home we call SweeLOL.

-In short:

 Embrace diversity, drop the labels and stereotypes, be courteous and polite, respect people’s privacy, curb hate, avoid spamming, keep the bots out, ditch the pornography, keep content legal —and embrace the shared responsibility.